Just For Fun: How to Gather Characters

-- Welcome Episode: Sometimes the team has already been assembled by one or more of the above factors apart from one or more characters who are taken under their wing and who will probably play a crucial role in the story.
+- Welcome Episode: Sometimes most of the team has already been assembled by one or more of the above factors, and the remaining character(s) enter the storyline in their own special episode (or just in the very first episode).

 - Sealed Cast in a Multipack: Have the cast put itself together by finding and unsealing characters who were sealed away.